House of Orange-Nassau: Hereditary territories in Germany

-End of the stadtholderate
+End of the stadtholdership

 William IV died in 1751, leaving his three-year-old son, William V, as the stadtholder.
 Since William V was still a minor, the regents reigned for him.
 He grew up to be an indecisive person, a character defect which would come to haunt William V his whole life.

 His marriage to Wilhelmina of Prussia relieved this defect to some degree.
 In 1787, Willem V survived an attempt to depose him by the Patriots (anti-Orangist revolutionaries) after the Kingdom of Prussia intervened.
 When the French invaded Holland in 1795, William V was forced into exile, and he was never to return alive to Holland.

-After 1795, the House of Orange-Nassau faced a difficult period, surviving in exile at other European courts, especially those of Prussia and England.
+After 1795, the House of Orange-Nassau faced a difficult period, surviving in exile at other European courts, especially those of Prussia and Britain.
 Following the recognition of the Batavian Republic by the 1801 Oranienstein Letters, William V's son William VI renounced the stadtholdership in 1802.
 In return, he received a few territories like the Free Imperial City of Dortmund, Corvey Abbey and Diocese of Fulda from First Consul Napoleon Bonaparte of the French Republic (Treaty of Amiens), which was established as the Principality of Nassau-Orange-Fulda.
 William V died in 1806.

 Monarchy since 1813

 United Kingdom of the Netherlands

-After a repressed Dutch rebel action, Prussian and Cossack troops drove out the French in 1813, with the support of the Patriots of 1785.
-A provisional government was formed, most of whose members had helped drive out William V 18 years earlier.
-However, they were realistic enough to realize that any new government would have to be headed by William V's son, William Frederick (William VI).
+After a repressed Dutch rebel action, Prussian and Cossack troops drove out the French in 1813.
+A provisional government was formed, some of those members had helped drive out William V 18 years earlier.
+However, they were realistic enough to accept that any new government would have to be headed by William V's son, William Frederick (William VI).
 All agreed that it would be better in the long term for the Dutch to restore William themselves rather than have him imposed by the allies.

 At the invitation of the provisional government, William Frederick returned to the Netherlands on November 30.
 This move was strongly supported by the United Kingdom, which sought ways to strengthen the Netherlands and deny future French aggressors easy access to the Low Countries' Channel ports.
 The provisional government offered William the crown.
 He refused, believing that a stadholdership would give him more power.
 Thus, on December 6, William proclaimed himself hereditary sovereign prince of the Netherlands—something between a kingship and a stadholdership.
 In 1814, he was awarded sovereignty over the Austrian Netherlands and the Prince-Bishopric of Liège as well.
-On March 15, 1815 with the support of the powers gathered at the Congress of Vienna, William proclaimed himself King William I. He was also made grand duke of Luxembourg, and (to assuage French sensitivity by distancing the title from the now-defunct principality) the title 'Prince of Orange' was changed to 'Prince of Oranje'.
+On March 15, 1815, with the support of the powers gathered at the Congress of Vienna, William proclaimed himself King William I. He was also made grand duke of Luxembourg, and (to assuage French sensitivity by distancing the title from the now-defunct principality) the title 'Prince of Orange' was changed to 'Prince of Oranje'.

 The two countries remained separate, though they shared a common monarch via a personal union.
 William had thus fulfilled the House of Orange's three-century quest to unite the Low Countries.